How Does a Structured Settlement Work?

 - The entire transaction must abide by all applicable state and federal laws.

-Some states will require individuals to seek out an independent professional advisor to ensure they fully understand the implications of this transaction.
-Other states may only suggest the individual complete this counseling.
+Some states require individuals to seek out an independent professional advisor to ensure they fully understand the implications of selling their structured annuity.
+Other states may only recommend this counseling rather than require it.

 The Federal Structured Settlement Protection Act was signed into law in 2002.
-This act helped to ensure all state laws and regulations were standardized in their main components.
+It helps to ensure the main components of state laws and regulations are standardized.

-This act was put into place to further cement the protection of the individual and to ensure the process was fair.
-The following are the two main areas this act addressed in supporting the laws in each state.
+This Act was put into place to further cement the protection of the individual and to ensure the structured settlement sales process is fair.
+Here are two of the most important components addressed in state law:

 - All transactions must be court-approved and in compliance with all state laws and regulations.